-The Borglum Historical Center in Keystone interprets the life of Gutzon Borglum with a gallery of his paintings, sculptures and tools.
+The Rushmore Borglum Story in Keystone interprets the life of Gutzon Borglum with a gallery of his paintings, sculptures and tools.
 At age 60, Borglum started work on Mount Rushmore, suggesting a national, rather than regional, theme.
 While gaining a reputation as a tempestuous, stubborn perfectionist, he frequently met with politicians to gain funding for the carving.
 In the end, the federal government doled out $836,000 of the total $989,999.32 bill.

 Linking Hill City and Keystone, the 1880 Train affords scenic vistas to guests traveling aboard the restored locomotive.
 Creeks, pines, canyons and bridges adorn the Black Hills backcountry viewed during the approximately 2-hour, round-trip tour.
 The AAA GEM attraction is one of America's last steam trains in service, appearing on several TV shows and in film.